-- Unit members will have the right, upon written request, to review the contents of their official personnel file located in the Office of Human Resources and Development.
+- 1. Unit members will have the right, upon written request, to review the contents of their official personnel file located in the Office of Human Resources.
 If the unit member wishes to be accompanied by another person or a representative of the Union during such a review, that request must be entered in writing. - 2.
 Application references for employment and promotion references from individuals not employed by MCPS will not be made available for review by a unit member. - 3.
-Material derogatory to a unit member's conduct, service, character, or personality will be placed in his/her personnel file only if the unit member has had an opportunity to review such material.
-The unit member will acknowledge that he/she has had the opportunity to review such material by affixing his/her initials to the copy to be filed, with the express understanding that such initialing in no way indicates agreement with the contents.
-The unit member shall be permitted to attach his/her comments related to the derogatory material.
+Material derogatory to a unit member's conduct, service, character, or personality will be placed in their personnel file only if the unit member has had an opportunity to review such material.
+The unit member will acknowledge that they have had the opportunity to review such material by affixing their initials to the copy to be filed, with the express understanding that such initialing in no way indicates agreement with the contents.
+The unit member shall be permitted to attach their comments related to the derogatory material.